-Figure 19: Data extracted from single PDF document, written in the excel file
+Figure 19: OCR Data extraction from single PDF document, written in the excel file

-If there is previous data in the excel file, all the cells are overwritten and the changes are immediately saved.
+If there is previous data in the UiPath extract data from PDF to excel file, all the cells are overwritten and the changes are immediately saved.

 The next and final step is to get data from more than one PDF document.
 So, we add a For Each activity which will iterate through each element of a collection i.e. through the PDF documents kept in a folder.

 In the For Each field we insert “file”, and the directory/folder path where the PDFs are stored.
 Inside the body, there is a sequence in which the read invoices should be added and add data row activities (Figure 20).

 Figure 20: For each activity

 In the read PDF with OCR activity, instead of the path to the PDF document, there should be “file” (Figure 21).